lithnet/access-manager-docs/docs/help/Recovering-from-a-lost-encryption-certificate.md

 ## Recovery steps

 ### Step 1: Generate a new certificate
-From the Access Manager Service configuration tool, visit the [[local admin passwords page]], select the forest you need to recover from the drop-down list, and click `Generate new...`.
+From the Access Manager Service configuration tool, visit the `Directories/Active Directory/Lithnet LAPS page`, select the forest you need to recover from the drop-down list, and click `Generate new...`.

 ### Step 2: Backup the new certificate
 Once the certificate has been generated, click `View certificate...` and on the `Details` tab, select `Copy to file...` to backup this key.
 Make sure you select the option to export the private key.
 Choose a strong password, and keep this file safe, preferably in an offline location.